mdh266/PECS/README.md

 \note This definition of the current is continuous across the interface so long as
 \f$ \alpha_{o} \, - \, \alpha_{r} = 1\f$.

-\subsection Numerical methods.
+\subsection Methods

 The overall stragy is to create a domain decomposition where in each subdomain we have a reaction-drift-diffusion system of equations for a pair of charge carriers.
-The potential and electric field lives in a superset of these two domains and information is passed between the two subdomains as well as superset domain.
+The potential and electric field live in a superset of these two domains and information is passed between the two subdomains as well as the superset domain.

 The drift-diffusion transport equations are numerically approximated by